rancher/rke2-docs/docs/reference/windows_agent_config.md

 This is a reference to all parameters that can be used to configure the Windows RKE2 agent.

-**Windows Support is currently Experimental as of v1.21.3+rke2r1 and requires choosing Calico as the CNI for the RKE2 cluster**
+**Windows Support is currently Experimental as of v1.21.3+rke2r1 and requires choosing Calico or Flannel as the CNI for the RKE2 cluster**

 ### Windows RKE2 Agent CLI Help